-As the company grew, in 1961 the business office moved from the living room to the newly remodeled back porch.
+In 1961, as the company grew, the business office moved from the living room to the newly remodeled back porch.
 Some years later Gene Rayburn, most notable for hosting game shows on television, came to the Mad River Valley.
 Seeing the location and operation of WFT's business office, he warmly dubbed it "the back-porch telephone company."